Street scene in N'Djamena, the capital of Chad

 Poor economic diversification is a significant problem.
 A substantial share of government revenue comes from oil production, while other economic sectors are underdeveloped.
 The country is therefore highly dependent on developments in the global commodities markets.

 Chad does not have a functioning market economy and there is a shortage of private investment capital.
-It has one of the worst road networks in Africa.
+The road system in Chad is inadequate.
 During the rainy season, large areas of the country are inaccessible by road.
 Given Chad’s landlocked position and the long distances to seaports, this is a major development constraint.

-Around 70 per cent of the population depends on subsistence farming.
-Agricultural yields fluctuate considerably due to increasingly frequent extreme weather events such as climate change-induced droughts and floods.
-Existing conflicts over soil and water are being exacerbated.
+Around 70 per cent of the population depend on agriculture for their livelihoods, primarily on subsistence farming.
+Agricultural yields fluctuate considerably due to the increase in extreme weather events such as climate change-induced droughts and floods.
+This exacerbates existing conflicts over soil and water.

 Debt crisis